Building High-Performing Teams: Strategies, Characteristics, and Benefits

 Maybe creating a space for conflict sounds counterproductive.

 Well, healthy conflict can help teams and organizations grow.
+As Stephen Hecht, who co-authored "Nonflict: The Art of Everyday Peacemaking" points out, "“If you deal with conflict in a constructive way, there is opportunity.”
 A space where team members can “talk things over” and debate ideas respectfully promotes engagement and creativity.

 Building high-performing employees opens companies and organizations to several benefits.
 These advantages include: